Ed Kizer, LCMHC, LPC, LCAS, AADC

 My life long work in the helping field has exposed to me an array of interventions and treatment theories in a wide range of environments.
 In addition, my own meditation practice and personal success using relaxation and mindfulness techniques heavily influences my work.
 Having come to understand we are most creative and content when we feel a deeper connection to our world and those around us, I strive to assist my clients in grounding themselves in this deeper understanding and connection.
 The primary understandings that inform my approach include somatic/mindfulness practices, attachment theory, family-systems theory, cognitive behavioral therapy and humanistic psychology.

 It's safe to say that I am fairly unstructured in my psychotherapy work.
 I generally allow my clients to take the lead in how they want to best make use of the therapeutic space.
 That said, I strive to make couple's sessions as experiential as possible and my financial counseling work can be much more practical and structured.
 I strive for a balance in processing the past, planning for the future and allowing for new understanding.

 Payment / Insurance

 I also strive to make my work as accessible as possible to all backgrounds and income levels.
-I am in network provider for BCBS of North Carolina, I am open to billing any insurance company out of network and I work for several Employee Assistance Programs.
+I am in network provider for BCBS of North Carolina and I bill several insurance plans through my Alma membership.
+This includes Aetna, Cigna, United Healthcare and more.
+See the full list at https://secure.helloalma.com/providers/ed-kizer/.
 I offer a generous sliding scale and I am a member of the Open Path Collective, an organization working to make mental health counseling accessible to all.
 Learn more at www.openpathcollective.org.
 More information on my rates can be found on my professional disclosure page.